Chiang Mai Travel Tips for Students: Visa, Climate & Local Guide

 When you are travelling in Thailand and you talk to a Thai person, he will probably ask you: ‘Did you already visit Chiang Mai?’
-Chiang Mai is considered by the Thai Thailand’s ‘Rose of the North’.
+Chiang Mai is considered by the Thai as Thailand’s ‘Rose of the North’.
 Once you have visited Chiang Mai, you will understand.

 The people themselves are an unforgettable part of Chiang Mai.
-Handicrafts of silk, silver and wood are timeless souvenirs for visitors from all over the globe.
+Handicrafts of silk, silver, and wood are timeless souvenirs for visitors from all over the globe.
 Along with all this, a wide variety of accommodations, restaurants, and entertainment all help to make Chiang Mai one of Thailand’s prime tourist attractions.

 Chiang Mai: ’Spiritual City’